lorae/household-size-demographics/README.md

 # running the code

 The code for this project is stored in the `src` folder.
-It involves data ingestion, data throughput creation and metadata generation, and generation of output.
-It also includes `utils` which are used
+Code is divided into two main directories: `scripts` and `utils`.
+The `scripts` directory contains executable code which runs the analyses.
+The `utils` foler contains necessary accessory modules, typically in the form of functions, that are sourced when certain scripts run.
+These functions are separated due to their complexity.
+Codeunderlying them can be inspected more directly when they are isolated, and they are subject to a battery of unit tests.

+We'll now explain each of the `scripts` files in turn, which walk the researcher through data ingestion, througput generation, and generation of output and figures.

+## import-ipums.R
+TODO: should the detailed headers on these scripts be fully supplanted by the contents of this README?

+The purpose of this script is to read metadata from the .xml file (and the .dat.gz?
+Or not?) of the ipums data download and to save files into the docs/ folder that help with later data reconciliation and labelling.

+**Inputs**:
+- `data/ipums-microdata/usa_0020.xml`
+- `data/ipums-microdata/usa_0020.dat.gz` (TODO: verify if this second file is used.
+I actually don't think so.)

+**Outputs**:
+- `docs/ipums-data-dictionary.html`
+- `docs/ipums_value_labels.RData`

+Outputs are used downstream for graph labelling, re-attaching labels after KOB regressions are done, and more.
+TODO: specify more here.